RoyaHe/DAG_RC/README.md

 ------------------------------------

-## 1. Dataset Download
+## 1. Datasets Preparation
-The datasets include two parts: tree-form queries and DAG queries.
+The datasets include three parts: tree-form queries and DAG queries.
 The tree-form queries can be accessed via this [link](http://snap.stanford.edu/betae/KG_data.zip).
 All DAG queries are saved in the folder 'Data'.
 Our datasets are created from three different knowledge graphs in different difficulty test modes.
 Namely,
 - NELL-DAG (Easy)
 - NELL-DAG (Hard)